vipulnaik/diet-exercise-health/events/2025/2025-01-22-blood-tests.md

 I carried back fairly heavy groceries in the evening on 2025-01-23, so even though I didn't resume any strength exercises, this did *de facto* play a similar role.

+### Removal of bandage

+I removed the waterblock flex bandage on 2025-01-24 at 12:41 AM, almost 36 hours after having put it on.